Skip to content

 MCP Apps support

-MCP Apps is the protocol extension that lets MCP servers ship interactive UI alongside structured data, and lets MCP hosts render those UIs inline in their chat surface.
-Both mcp.ggui.ai and the OSS @ggui-ai/mcp-server implement the host-side and resource-side wire format so generative UIs appear directly in the chat instead of “click this link to open a browser tab”.
+MCP Apps is the protocol extension that lets MCP servers ship interactive UI alongside structured data, and lets MCP hosts render those UIs inline in the chat surface.
+The OSS @ggui-ai/mcp-server implements the wire format on both sides — as will the hosted ggui server (mcp.ggui.ai, coming soon) — so generative UIs render directly in chat instead of forcing a “click this link” detour to a browser tab.

-This page describes the protocol pieces ggui implements.
+This page documents the protocol pieces ggui implements.
 For end-user setup, see Connect Claude Desktop.
+For the underlying transport, see WebSocket protocol.

-1. Returning structured data and hoping the host knows how to format it (no interactivity), or
+1. Returning structured data and hoping the host formats it (no interactivity), or

-2. Returning a URL the user has to click out to (interactive but loses context — chat ↔ UI happens in two windows).
+2. Returning a URL the user clicks out to (interactive, but chat and UI live in separate windows).

-MCP Apps adds a third option: declare a UI resource alongside the tool result, the host sandboxes it in an iframe inside the chat, and a small WebSocket channel carries data both ways (host → UI for live updates, UI → server for actions).
+MCP Apps adds a third option: declare a UI resource alongside the tool result, the host sandboxes it in an iframe inside the chat, and a WebSocket channel carries data both ways — host to UI for live updates, UI to server for actions.

-When the server is booted with mcpApps enabled, three things happen:
+When the server boots with mcpApps enabled, three things happen:

 1. io.modelcontextprotocol/ui is advertised in the server’s initialize capabilities (under experimental).
 MCP-Apps-aware hosts read this and switch on inline rendering.

-2. ui://ggui/session is served as a resource via resources/read.
-It’s a thin shell of HTML that loads the @ggui-ai/iframe-runtime bundle and connects to the WebSocket channel.
+2. ui://ggui/render is served as a resource via resources/read — a minimal HTML shell that loads @ggui-ai/iframe-runtime and opens the WebSocket channel.

 On initialize, ggui returns: